The 5 Late-Stage Buying Signals That Matter (and How to Action Them)

 Table of contents

-Most teams obsess over top-of-funnel intent: who clicked the ad, who downloaded the report.
-But here’s the truth: Those signals won’t save your pipeline.
+Most teams obsess over top-of-funnel intent: Who clicked the ad, who downloaded the report.
+Those signals are easy to track and satisfying to report.
+But they won't tell you which deals are actually going to close.

 5 hidden buying signals that make or break late-stage deals